-Centres can download scripts on behalf of candidates from WJEC's secure website which also includes the instructions on this process.
+Access to scripts: Centres can download scripts on behalf of candidates from WJEC's secure website which also includes the instructions on this process.
 Please note, that a centre must obtain the candidate's permission prior to downloading or applying for a script.
-Scripts will be available to download from results day until the deadline date for post results services.
+Scripts will be available to download from results day for 6 months.
 Please note that review of marking applications cannot be made after the deadline date.